mastertheknife/clickhouse-rpms/README.md

+# 2022 Update:
+I am no longer mainataining this.
+The official RPMs have became good enough, and ARM64 RPMs are available officially.
+There is pretty much no need for these unofficial RPMs anymore.
+Please use the official RPMs.

 # ClickHouse RPMs for RHEL8\CentOS8

 **Unofficial** ClickHouse RPMs and SRPMs for RHEL 8 \ CentOS 8 \ Oracle Linux 8 \ Alma Linux 8 \ Rocky Linux 8 and other derivatives of RHEL 8.